-(3) The State Board of Administration shall invest and reinvest the moneys in the trust fund collected under this chapter in accordance with ss.
+(2) The State Board of Administration shall invest and reinvest the moneys in the trust fund collected under this chapter in accordance with ss.
 215.44-215.53.
 Costs incurred by the board in carrying out the provisions of this subsection shall be deducted from the interest and investment income accruing to the trust fund.

 History.-s.
 1, ch.
 63-249; ss.
 13, 35, ch.
 69-106; s.
 36, ch.
 93-193; s.
 3, ch.
 95-250; s.
 11, ch.
 98-200; s.
 34, ch.
-99-1.
+99-1; s.
+48, ch.
+2012-116.

-175.351 Municipalities and special fire control districts having their own pension plans for firefighters.
-For any municipality, special fire control district, local law municipality, local law special fire control district, or local law plan under this chapter, in order for municipalities and special fire control districts with their own pension plans for firefighters, or for firefighters and police officers, where included, to participate in the distribution of the tax fund established pursuant to s.
-175.101, local law plans must meet the minimum benefits and minimum standards set forth in this chapter.
+175.351 Municipalities and special fire control districts that have their own retirement plans for firefighters.-In order for a municipality or special fire control district that has its own retirement plan for firefighters, or for firefighters and police officers if both are included, to participate in the distribution of the tax fund established under s.
+175.101, a local law plan must meet minimum benefits and minimum standards, except as provided in the mutual consent provisions in paragraph (1)(g) with respect to the minimum benefits not met as of October 1, 2012.

-(1) PREMIUM TAX INCOME.-If a municipality has a pension plan for firefighters, or a pension plan for firefighters and police officers, where included, which in the opinion of the division meets the minimum benefits and minimum standards set forth in this chapter, the board of trustees of the pension plan, as approved by a majority of firefighters of the municipality, may:

-(a) Place the income from the premium tax in s.
-175.101 in such pension plan for the sole and exclusive use of its firefighters, or for firefighters and police officers, where included, where it shall become an integral part of that pension plan and shall be used to pay extra benefits to the firefighters included in that pension plan; or
+(1) If a municipality has a retirement plan for firefighters, or for firefighters and police officers if both are included, which in the opinion of the division meets minimum benefits and minimum standards, the board of trustees of the retirement plan must place the income from the premium tax in s.
+175.101 in such plan for the sole and exclusive use of its firefighters, or for firefighters and police officers if both are included, where it shall become an integral part of that plan and be used to fund benefits as provided herein.
+Effective October 1, 2015, for noncollectively bargained service or upon entering into a collective bargaining agreement on or after July 1, 2015: